IanCassTwo/edgeworker-oidc/README.md

 1. OIDC_AKSECRET - The key used to generate the token
 1. OIDC_CLIENTID - The client id of the OpenID provider
 1. OIDC_SECRET - The secret to be used in combination with the client id
+1. OIDC_AUTH_URL - The url for authentication with the IdP

 ### Rules
 At the application level their needs the following rules: